 The Crown season 5 release date speculation

 Netflix has not announced The Crown season 5's release date, but it began filming in July, according to Variety.
+But they did give us a month, and it's exactly what we predicted.

 Filming on previous seasons lasted around seven months and then post-production took at least eight months.
 All four completed seasons of The Crown premiered in either November or December.